va7deo/SNK68/README.md

 <br>

-FPGA implementation is based on [**schematics**](https://github.com/va7deo/SNK68/blob/main/doc/A7007%20(Ikari%20III)/Schematic/A7007%20Schematics.pdf) for Ikari III and verified against Datsugoku: Prisoners of War (A7008), Street Smart (A8007), and Ikari III: The Resucue (A7007) arcade PCB's.
+FPGA implementation has been verified against schematics [**schematics**](https://github.com/va7deo/SNK68/blob/main/doc/A7007%20(Ikari%20III)/Schematic/A7007%20Schematics.pdf) for Ikari III.
+PCB measurements taken from Datsugoku: Prisoners of War (A7008), Street Smart (A8007), and Ikari III: The Resucue (A7007).

 ### Clock Information